graphistry/graphistry-cli/docs/install/on-prem/manual.md

 ## 5. Start

-Launch with `docker-compose up`, and stop with `ctrl-c`.
-To start as a background daemon, use `docker-compose up -d`.
+Launch with `docker compose up`, and stop with `ctrl-c`.
+To start as a background daemon, use `docker compose up -d`.

 Congratulations, you have installed Graphistry!